If you’ve been around our gardening blog, you’ll know we are big fans of growing food in containers.

 2022 Edit: In 2021, we figured out what the ACTUAL problem was that we discuss above.

 Minor imperfections in the height of our 1/2 inch tubing were enough to create significant air pockets in our irrigation tubing.
-This prevented equal flow throughout the tubing.
+This prevented water flow throughout the tubing.

 We figured out that we can just raise the filled control bucket up (lift it) a few times to “prime” the system.
 We can hear a gurgling in the system, knowing it’s been effective.
 Once the system is primed, we really don’t have flow problems the rest of the season.
 All the buckets DO need to be on the same level, as physics would predict!